-Following a letter from PAN Europe highlighting recent scientific findings on the alarming risk posed by neonicotinoid insecticides to children’s brain development, the European Commission answered that no action would be taken to assess the necessity to further restrict these toxic pesticides in the EU.
+Following a PAN Europe letter highlighting recent scientific findings on the alarming risk posed by neonicotinoid insecticides to children’s brain development, the EU Commission said no action would be taken to assess the necessity to further restrict these toxic pesticides in the EU.
 PAN Europe demands swift action to protect children's health and safe development.

 On 15 April 2022, PAN Europe wrote to the Commission, highlighting a recent scientific publication showing that neonicotinoid insecticides, were systematically detected in children’s brains.
 The letter also communicated a previous study showing that the same class of neurotoxic pesticide could be found in significant concentrations in the unborn: it easily passes through the placental barrier.

 Martin Dermine, PAN Europe health policy officer commented: “Scientific data on the neurotoxicity of neonicotinoids on human health is piling up for 10 years.
 The impact of exposure to neurotoxic substances during early life is scientifically clearly established: it can lead to dramatic decreases in people’s intellectual capacities”.

 On 16 May 2022, DG Sante answered it would not take any concrete action to assess the scientific information we provided.
 To justify their decision, DG Sante referred to an EFSA recent assessment that does not take into account the studies PAN Europe submitted.